elliecma/elliecma.github.io/headache-tracking.md

 But... what does "gotten better" mean?

-Please continue on to my Kaggle notebook to see more!
+Please continue on to my Kaggle notebook to see more:
 [Headache Tracking](https://www.kaggle.com/code/elliecd/headache-tracking)